What is Naloxone?

 Naloxone is a medication that works almost immediately to

-reverse an opioid overdose.
+reverse an opiate overdose.
 It has few known adverse effects,

 no potential for abuse, and can be given quickly with nasal

 spray or by injecting it into a muscle.

 Who can give Naloxone?

 While most professional first responders and emergency departments are equipped with naloxone, they

 may not arrive in time to revive overdose victims.
 Trained and prepared bystanders such as friends, family

 and other non-health care providers (lay people), including people who use drugs, can also help reverse an

 opioid overdose.
 Naloxone is covered by Medi-Cal, Medicare, and many other health plans.
 Talk with your